ParaCoToUl/noarr-pipelines/bindings/README.md

 >                           int *heights, int *widths)
 > ```

-Note that we use arrays just because R does not support non-array types and we use the same C code for both languages, Python can actually pass scalar values (and even structures/unions).
+Note that we use arrays just because R does not support non-array types and we use the same C code for both languages, Python can pass even scalar values (and structures/unions).

 For more information, see the [ctypes](https://docs.Python.org/3/library/ctypes.html) documentation.